The Dream Makers (Singaporean season 2)

 The Dream Makers II (Chinese: 志在四方II, often abbreviated as ZZSF2) is a 32-episode Singaporean drama produced and telecast on Mediacorp Channel 8.
-The show served as the year-end blockbuster for Channel 8 in 2015.
-The show aired at 9pm on weekdays and had a repeat telecast at 8am the following day.
 It stars Li Nanxing, Zoe Tay, Huang Biren, Jeanette Aw, Rui En, Qi Yuwu, Romeo Tan, Julie Tan, Zhang Zhenhuan, Chen Meifeng & Damian Lau as the casts for the second series.

 The series finale end credits include a special tribute to MediaCorp actor, Huang Wenyong, who died in 2013, and all those who contributed assiduously to the country's TV industry.

 Plot

 The show starts three years after Zhou Weiyun (Zoe Tay) was transferred from the Variety department to the Drama department as Vice President.
 Since the death of Yu Fan (Chen Hanwei), Weiyun's outlook on life had changed.
 She becomes more cheerful and personable in her dealings with others.
 She lives with her mother, who has dementia and focuses on her career to produce sentimental television programs.
 The rising popularity of internet content has caused the ratings for traditional television shows to fall, adversely affecting advertising revenue.

 Her bosses decide to hire Guan Xie En (Huang Biren) as a second Vice President to create healthy competition within the department.
 She is a business management genius and takes over half of Weiyun's production resources, splitting the department into two teams.
 Although initially in charge of the 7pm primetime slot, Xie En reels enough sponsors to take over Weiyun's primetime slot of 9pm.
 Some of Weiyun's subordinates attempt to betray her to join Xie En's team but fail.

 Meanwhile, Lin Tao (Li Nanxing) takes over the helms of the variety department.
 His creative and innovative input lead to soaring ratings for variety shows.
 His eager for success is motivated by a personal vendetta against his good friend Richard, who owns a competing drama production house.
 Richard previously absconded with his money and even stole his girlfriend.

 For years, Lin Tao has been watching over Eddy (Edwin Goh), a former teenage thief who became his godson.
 Lin Tao soon finds out that Eddy is the son of Xie En, who divorced his father and gave up custody of him and his younger brother Eden (Damien Teo).
 Eden is led to believe his mother is dead.
 After their father dies, the brothers go to live with Xie En, who tries to mend her relationship with her estranged sons.